The Loco-Motion: Background

 American rock band Grand Funk Railroad recorded a cover version of the song in 1974, produced by Todd Rundgren.
-The decision to play the song came about after guitarist Mark Farner was heard whistling the song in the studio.
+The decision to play the song came about after guitarist Mark Farner was heard singing the song in the studio.
 The Grand Funk version of the song featured guitars, several layers of harmony, and heavy drums.

 During the 2000s, this version of the song was featured in advertisements for the Japanese technology and communications company SoftBank, featuring the pop group SMAP.
 SMAP also used the song on their television variety show SMAP×SMAP for a music video, singing along to the original Grand Funk recording rather than covering it.

 The song is available as downloadable content for Rock Band 3.

 Reception

 "The Loco-Motion" appeared on Grand Funk Railroad's album Shinin' On and was released as a single in February 1974, eventually peaking at No. 1 on the U.S. Billboard Hot 100 chart for two weeks in May 1974.
-It also reached number 5 in Australia, peaked at number 1 in Canada, and reached number 11 in Germany.
+It also reached number 5 in Australia, peaked at number 1 in Canada, and reached number 11 in West Germany.

+John Lennon, during a 1974 interview discussing recent hit songs, said "I like "Loco-Motion," thought that was a great record."

 In the 2004 edition of The Rolling Stone Album Guide, Village Voice Media music critic Nick Catucci called the cover "embarrassing".